openfisca/openfisca-doc/en/install.md

 Create a working directory like `~/Dev/openfisca` and go inside.

 > If you need to modify OpenFisca-Core source code, follow the [install for development](https://github.com/openfisca/openfisca-core#install-for-development) section before completing the step below.
+By default just continue below.

 Install OpenFisca-France from git: